AlexEMG/DLC-Cajal-Course/content/Day3_Practicals.md

 Alon Halevy, Peter Norvig, and Fernando Pereira from Google wrote the great piece: <a href="https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/35179.pdf" target="_blank">"The unreasonable effectiveness of data"</a>.
 It's a great read on how to learn good models for complex data...
 ```

+## Evaluation ...

+and thinking about peformance

+- model comparison?
+- overfitting (generalization gap etc.)
+- how good could your model be? (limit is your accuracy) (link to recent DeepMind paper)
+- how to improve your model

 ## Active learning (How to improve yesterday's model)

 For this part, we highly recommend to read  Stages X of <a href="https://rdcu.be/bHpHN" target="_blank">DeepLabCut Nature Protocol</a>.